Bi-Factor Approximation Algorithms for Hard Capacitated $k$-Median Problems: Introduction

-Despite the simple formulation, $k$-median appears to be the most difficult to handle of the three problems.
-The first approximation for the uncapacitated $k$-median was the $6\frac{2}{3}$ approximation algorithm by Charikar et al.~\cite{Charikar}.
-For a long time, the best approximation ratio of $3+\varepsilon$ was obtained by a local-search method~\cite{Arya}.
-Recently Charikar and Li~\cite{Charikar_Li} gave a 3.25-approximation algorithm by directly rounding the fractional solution to the standard LP.
-Next, Li and Svensson gave an LP-based $(1+\sqrt{3} + \varepsilon)$-approximation algorithm~\cite{Li_Svensson}, in which they turn a pseudo-approximation algorithm opening a few too many facilities into an algorithm opening at most $k$ facilities.
-Very recently two ingredients of this algorithm were optimized by Byrka et al.~\cite{Byrka} to obtain a $2.61$-approximation algorithm for $k$-median.
+Despite the simple formulation,~\PROBkmed appears to be the most difficult to handle of the problems above.
+The first constant-factor approximation algorithm for the uncapacitated~\PROBkmed was achieved by Charikar et al.~\cite{CharikarkMedConst1999} and had an approximation ratio of~${6\frac{2}{3}}$.
+For a long time, the best approximation ratio was~${3+\varepsilon}$ for any positive~${\varepsilon}$, which was obtained by a local-search method~\cite{Arya2001}.
+Then, not long ago, Charikar and Li~\cite{Charikar2012} gave a~${3.25}$-approximation algorithm by directly rounding the fractional solution to the standard LP.
+Next, Li and Svensson gave an LP-based algorithm~\cite{Li_Svensson2013} with approximation ratio~${{(1+\sqrt{3} + \varepsilon)}\approx 2.73 + \varepsilon}$, in which they turn a pseudo-approximation algorithm opening a few too many facilities into an algorithm opening at most~${k}$ facilities.
+Eventually, two ingredients of this algorithm were optimized by Byrka et al.~\cite{Byrka_budgeted2015corrected,Byrka_budgeted2015} to obtain a~${2.675}$-approximation algorithm for~\PROBkmed.

-Our understanding of the capacitated versions of $k$-median is less complete.
-For the uniform soft capacitated $k$-median already Charikar et al.~\cite{Charikar} obtained a cost increase bounded by a factor of $16$ and a capacity violation bounded by a factor of $3$.
-Later, Chuzhoy and Rabani~\cite{Chuzhoy_Rabani} gave a $40$-approximation algorithm with capacity violation~$50$ for the general soft capacitated $k$-median.
-There is an integrality gap example for the standard LP, where an integral solution must violate the capacities by at least a factor of $2-\varepsilon$ in order to have connection cost within a constant of the cost of the optimal solution to the standard LP, even for soft capacities.
+Until recently, all constant-factor approximation algorithms for capacitated~\PROBkmed were based on the standard LP.
+Since the standard LP has an unbounded integrality gap, it forces to relax some of the constraints.
+A natural relaxation is to either allow a violation of the capacities by a small factor (we call the factor \emph{capacity violation}), or to allow opening slightly more than~${k}$ facilities.
+Note that in the well-known integrality gap example~\cite{DemirciL16}, an integral solution must either violate the capacities by at least a factor of~${2-\varepsilon}$ or open at least~${(2-\varepsilon)k}$ facilities in order to have the connection cost within a constant of the optimal solution cost to the standard LP, even for uniform soft capacities.

-Recently, Gijswijt and Li~\cite{Gijswijt_Li} studied the capacitated k-facility location problem (the common generalization of facility location and k-median).
-They designed a $(7 + \varepsilon)$-approximation algorithm for the capacitated k-facility location problem with nonuniform capacities using at most 2k + 1 facilities.
-Next, Li~\cite{Li 1+eps} broke the barrier of 2 in violating the number of facilities and obtained an algorithm for uniform capacitated $k$-median, that uses only $k (1+\varepsilon)$ facilities.